 Many employee benefits management companies provide data and feedback to your company that can give you insight into what matters to your employees.
 Use that data to help identify giving trends and refine your program to make it more appealing.

 4. Reward Team Milestones with a Giving Stipend

 Sure, go ahead and have that pizza party for the team when QA checks off on their work, but why not give them something even more meaningful — add a little something to their charitable giving stipend.
-By giving them the power to support the causes they care about, you’re being doubly rewarding.
+You’re being doubly rewarding by giving them the power to support the causes they care about.

 5. Recognize the Employee of the Month with the Opportunity to Make a Difference

 It’s nice to get your picture in a place of honor when you’re voted Employee of the Month, but you can do better by giving your EOTM a chance to do more good.
 It’s easy to set up one-time additions to an employee’s giving fund based on their designation as a valued employee.

 6. Give the Gift of Giving for Birthdays